Yvette Ramirez '18

 DPT - Doctor of Physical Therapy

-What do you think of the new Health Professions Program between LFC and RFU?
+What do you think of the new Health Professions Program between Lake Forest College and Rosalind Franklin University?

-I think the new Health Professions Program sounds like an amazing opportunity that I wish I had when I was at LFC.
-I was introduced to RFU because of the summer research program at LFC, but the most impactful experiences I had there were because I searched for them on my own time.
-Now that there is a program for health professions specifically, more students interested in the health care field will be given more opportunities to learn about the different paths they can take.
-There is also the possibility of going to LFC for three years and being able to finish your DPT in 3 additional years.
+The new Health Professions Program sounds like an amazing opportunity that I wish I had when I was at Lake Forest College.
+I was introduced to Rosalind Franklin University because of the summer research program at Lake Forest College.
+However, the most impactful experiences I had at the College were because I searched for them on my own.
+Now that there is a program for health professions specifically, students interested in the health care field will be given more opportunities to learn about the different paths they can take.
+There is also the possibility of going to the College for three years and being able to finish your DPT in three additional years.
 In a time when schooling is very expensive, I would have been extremely excited to get both of my degrees in a shorter amount of time.

 What made you choose Lake Forest College?

-I chose LFC because I knew I wanted to go to a small school where I would be able to have personal relationships with my professors.
-I felt like LFC had the environment I would need to succeed in and I also liked it’s location and the financial aid I received.
+I chose Lake Forest College because I knew I wanted to go to a small school where I would be able to have personal relationships with my professors.
+I felt like Lake Forest College had the environment I needed to succeed.
+Additionally, I liked its location and appreciated the financial aid I received.

 How did a liberal arts education make a difference for you?

-I wasn’t entirely sure of what I wanted to do when I was deciding on what college I went to, so I liked that a liberal arts education would give me the option to explore different interests.
+I wasn’t entirely sure of what I wanted to do when I was deciding on a college, so I liked that a liberal arts education would give me the option to explore different interests.
 I had been studying Mandarin for a few years, so going to a school where I knew I would be able to continue learning the language was important to me, especially since I knew I wanted to work in the health care field.

 What experiences outside of the classroom do you think helped prepare you for Doctor of Physical Therapy at Rosalind Franklin University?

-After my freshman year of college, I was able to do research at RFU’s immunology labs thanks to the Lake Forest College-Rosalind Franklin University of Medicine and Science summer science fellows program.
+After my freshman year of college, I was able to do research at Rosalind Franklin University’s immunology labs thanks to the Lake Forest College-Rosalind Franklin University of Medicine and Science summer science fellows program.
 There, I realized that I wouldn’t like to do lab research as a career.
-However, it was during this time that I was able to explore RFU’s campus more.
+However, it was during this time that I was able to explore Rosalind Franklin University’s campus more.
 I was able to shadow DPT students in their anatomy lab and as they treated patients in their community clinic.
-While there, I learned that they were in need of volunteer interpreters to help at the clinic and was able to get involved in that role for the rest of the time I was at LFC.
+While there, I learned that they needed volunteer interpreters to help at the clinic and was able to get involved in that role for the rest of the time I was at Lake Forest College.
 That experience helped me realize that becoming a physical therapist is what I really wanted to do.
-I decided to study abroad in Costa Rica during my junior year, and completed a research project related to physical therapy there.
-In general, these vital experiences I had outside the classroom while at LFC allowed me to explore the field I was interested in and develop a framework for the classes I am taking now in my DPT program.
+I decided to study abroad in Costa Rica during my junior year and completed a research project related to physical therapy there.
+In general, these vital experiences I had outside the classroom while at Lake Forest College allowed me to explore the field I was interested in and develop a framework for the classes I am taking now in my DPT program.

 How did your time at Lake Forest help you prepare to apply to DPT programs?

-I was able to maximize the opportunities I was given at LFC so that when it was time to apply to DPT programs, I had unique experiences related to physical therapy that I feel other students didn’t have.
+I was able to maximize the opportunities I was given at Lake Forest College so that when it was time to apply to DPT programs, I had unique experiences related to physical therapy that I feel other students didn’t have.
 My career advancement counselor was also helpful even after I graduated and during the time that I was applying to programs.
-When I was offered an interview at RFU, I returned to campus for a mock interview and valuable feedback from my CAC as part of my preparation.
+When I was offered an interview at Rosalind Franklin University, I returned to campus for a mock interview and valuable feedback from the Career Advancement Center as part of my preparation.

 What advice would you give a high school student looking to pursue pre-health and is considering Lake Forest College?

-If I were to give advice to a high school student looking to pursue pre-health, I would encourage them to an undergrad that offers opportunities for you to explore the field you are interested in.
+If I were to give advice to a high school student looking to pursue pre-health, I would encourage them to attend an undergrad that offers opportunities for them to explore the field they are interested in.
 Pursuing a career in health care usually requires a large investment of your time and money so it’s important that you are passionate about what you want your career to be.
-There are a lot of great health care fields you have the opportunity to explore, so I suggest you do just that.
-Take the time to use your college years to shadow and try not to have your mind set on one specific field right away.
+There are a lot of great health care fields you can explore, so I suggest you do just that.
+Take the time to use your college years to shadow and try not to have your mindset on one specific field right away.